 Control pets at all times with a six foot or less leash or leave them at home.
 Pets are not permitted on backcountry trails.

->

-> Avoid wildlife during sensitive times: mating, nesting, raising young, or winter, and respect closures in effect to protect sensitive wildlife.
+Avoid wildlife during sensitive times: mating, nesting, raising young, or winter, and respect closures.

->

-> Be Considerate of Other Visitors
+Be Considerate of Other Visitors

 Respect other visitors and protect the quality of their experience.

 Be courteous.
 Yield to other users on the trail.

 Step off the trail when encountering pack stock.